apache/mxnet/docs/system/program_model.md

 ### Case Study on Backprop and AutoDiff

-In this section, we will compare the two programing models on the problem of auto differentiation, or backpropagation.
+In this section, we will compare the two programming models on the problem of auto differentiation, or backpropagation.
 Gradient calculation is actually the problem that all the deep learning library need to solve.
 It is possible to do gradient calculation in both imperative and symbolic style.

 Let us start with the imperative programs.
 The following snippet is a minimum python code that does automatic differentiation on the toy example we discussed.